dannyvankooten/www.dannyvankooten.com/_posts/2015-02-15-one-million-downloads-mailchimp-wordpress.markdown

 title: One million downloads
 date: '2015-02-15 05:59:42'
 tags:
-- mailchimp
+- Mailchimp
 - wordpress
 - personal
 ---

-Last Friday was a day of many milestones [MailChimp for WordPress](https://mc4wp.com), which is by far my biggest WordPress plugin.
+Last Friday was a day of many milestones [Mailchimp for WordPress](https://www.mc4wp.com), which is by far my biggest WordPress plugin.

 The plugin experienced some crazy growth since its first release, less than 2 years ago.